Anti Bullying Policy

 Special Educational Needs,Disability

-The Relevant Teachers in this school are: The class teacher, learning support/resource teacher and principal
+The Relevant Teachers in this school are: The class teacher, Special Education Teacher and Principal

 Any teacher may act as a relevant teacher if circumstances warrant it.